Your cookie settings can be changed at any time through your browser settings. To find out more see our cookies page.

 The council has a responsibility to promote social wellbeing and works in partnership with other councils and agencies such as the Police, Fire and Rescue Service, the voluntary services and the Health Service in order to preserve life, reduce accidents, reduce crime and disorder and improve health.

-To promote this social wellbeing the council may need to share your personal and sensitive information with other councils and partner agencies.
+To promote this social wellbeing the council may need to share your personal and special category information with other councils and partner agencies.

-The information includes any expression of opinion about the individual, and any indication of the intentions of the data controller or any other person in respect of the individual.
+Personal Data is any information relating to an identified or identifiable natural person.
 Personal data will therefore cover basic details such as name, address, date of birth and telephone numbers.

-Certain data is also categorised as ’Sensitive Personal Data’, for example:
+Certain data is also categorised as ’Special category' Personal Data, for example:

 In order to provide you with efficient and effective services Preston City Council needs to collect personal data.
 The council may also need to share your personal data with other service providers who are contracted to carry out services on their behalf.
 These providers are obliged to keep your personal details secure and use them only to fulfil your service request.
-The council will process the information you provide in a manner that is compatible with the Data Protection Act and in particular aims to comply with the principles stated above.
+The council will process the information you provide in a manner that is compatible with the General Data Protection Regulation and the current Data Protection Act and in particular aims to comply with the principles stated above.
 Preston City Council will use information about you for the provision of services and specifically for the following:-

 Your information will only be held as long as necessary and will be disposed of in a secure manner when no longer needed.
 The periods for retention of information are specified in the council’s Retention Schedule.